Twingate-Labs/tg-aws-tag-sync/README.md

   - TwingateApiKey: The Twingate API key
   - TwingateNetworkAddress: The Twingate network address, e.g. exampleAccount.twingate.com

+**Note: The CloudFormation stores the Twingate API Key as String in the parameter store.**

 ## How To Use
 Tag an AWS resource with the following tags